 Documenting the problem will help you build a coherent and complete case and provide you with a clear overview of the situation.

-3. Determine a possible solution
+3. Determine a potential solution

 4. Choose with whom to negotiate